-As you become more familiar with this type of training, you will start to get a feel for precisely where this threshold is and when you cross it and see your HR spike up abruptly.
+As you become more familiar with this type of training, you will start to get a feel for precisely where this threshold is and when you cross it and observe the effects of your HR spike up abruptly.
 Then of course you need to slow down and get it back under control.

-Over the weeks and months of this type of training, you will know your aerobic energy system is developing as your training pace increases at the same Heart Rate.
+Over the weeks and months of this type of training, you will know your aerobic energy system is developing as your training pace increases at the same Heart Rate and effort.
 This is when you know you can run faster whilst still conserving valuable glycogen.

 The good news is also that when you develop this system, all of your other shorter race distances will get faster too!

 So at this early stage of your marathon preparation make sure you spend more time (70-80% at least) of your training time, developing this energy system.
 Those that have the discipline to slow down and train aerobically for a period of time, will see great dividends down the road.